 Additional Scholarship Opportunities

-TAMU Student Employment
+Texas A&M Student Employment

 The Student Employment office in the Department of Student Financial Aid can assist students with a job-search process for on-campus, off-campus, and work-study positions.
 Working on-campus is a great way to attend class and learn more about campus while at the same time earning some extra money.
 In addition, Texas A&M employers typically offer flexible employment schedules that allow Aggie students to schedule work and classes concurrently.

 Residence Life hires student assistance to help facilitate daily operations, assist students within the halls, and help maintain the facilities.
 They offer a flexible work environment where your academic success takes priority.

 LIVING ON OR OFF CAMPUS

 Residence Life offers a variety of convenient living arrangements designed to give you an incredible on-campus living experience.
 Visit online or call 979.845.4744 or toll-free at 888.451.3896 for more information on available housing options.

 Looking for a place to live off-campus?
 Try AggieSearch, the on-line searchable database of community housing options.